 directed by Bryan Singer

 In recent years, superhero movies have become darker in tone.
 This is not necessarily bad, specially if the world the characters inhabit seems real, a place with tangible moral quandaries and consequences – Christopher Nolan’s The Dark Knight Trilogy (2005-2012) comes to mind.
 But then you also have stuff like Louis Leterrier’s mindless The Incredible Hulk (2008) and Zach Snyder’s abysmal Man of Steel (2013), perfect examples of a type of heavy-handedness that can be as lethal as kryptonite – in Nolan’s trilogy, I’d argue that the first installment, Batman Begins, is the more balanced of the three, while the second, The Dark Knight, goes too grim and ponderous.

 In any case, while I like fun superhero movies, I tend to gravitate more towards stories that resonate with the world we live in.
 And that brings me to the imperfect, but interesting, X-Men series.

 The X-Men comics have been around in one form or another since Stan Lee and Jack Kirby created them in 1963.
 I’ve never been a connoisseur, so my knowledge of the characters really started with the first film in the series, 2000’s X-Men.
 I immediately felt a kinship with this motley crew of superheroes and villains who possess a mutant gene that allows them to have special powers.
 Wolverine has self-healing properties and “adamantium” claws (how cool is that?).
-Marvel Girl is telepathic and telekinetic.
+Jean Grey is telepathic and telekinetic.
 Storm can command the weather.
 Cyclops can shoot energy beams from his eyes.
 Magneto creates and controls magnetic fields.
 And so on.
 But one thing unites them all: In essence, they are all freaks, feared and persecuted by society at large.
 The world does not want them.
 They are bullied, shunned, segregated.
 As a larger allegory about oppression, racism, and the discrimination of anything the status quo doesn’t quite understand, the X-Men saga, both in comics and films, goes into deep, rich territory.
 And that’s interesting.